Home Education Courses How You Can Become a Defensive Driver

 Maintaining a safe distance at all times is crucial when driving behind other vehicles, especially on the superhighway.
 The two-second rule is a recognized safety distance between you and the car in front.
 Therefore, if the vehicle in front halts suddenly, you will have enough time to slow down and evade s crash.

 Have a quick look at upcoming road signs.
-Ensure that you can count at least three seconds between the time the vehicle in front passes the signal before you do the same.
+Ensure you can count at least three seconds between the time the vehicle in front passes the signal before you do the same.
 This measure changes into a five-second rule during rainy seasons to enable increased stopping intervals on wet surfaces.

 4. Expect the unexpected

 Don’t confuse this with gazing into a crystal ball and forecasting the future.
-It’s all about not quickly trusting other highway users and taking measures to predict other drivers going wrong.
+It’s all about not trusting other highway users quickly and taking measures to predict other drivers going wrong.

 For instance, if you are ready to get out at a crossroad and a vehicle is signaling to turn, don’t believe it will.
 Stand by until it turns to get out into the highway.